Paul v. Davis: Background

 The plaintiff, Edward C. Davis III, had been previously arrested on shoplifting charges.
-After the charges were dropped, Davis sued the Louisville, KY chief of police for distributing "active shoplifter" posters to merchants throughout the city.
+After the charges were dropped, Davis sued the chief of police of Louisville, Kentucky, for distributing "active shoplifter" posters to merchants throughout the city.

 Majority holding

-In a 5-3 decision in favor of the police chief, Paul, Justice Rehnquist wrote the opinion for the majority.
+In a 5–3 decision in favor of the police chief, Paul, Justice Rehnquist wrote the opinion for the majority.
 The majority opinion held that petitioner's alleged defamation, a typical state court claim, was not actionable under the Due Process Clause and 42 U.S.C. § 1983.
 The procedural guarantees of the Due Process Clause could not be the source for a body of general federal court law.
 The Court also found that respondent's injury to reputation was not specially protected by § 1983 and the Due Process Clause.
 Damage to reputation, alone, apart from some more tangible interests, was not sufficient to invoke the protection of the Due Process Clause.
 Further, the police chief did not deprive respondent of any state-provided right, and respondent's case was not within the constitutional zone of privacy.
 The Court reversed the judgment.

 Dissenting opinion

 Justice Brennan wrote the dissenting opinion which was joined by Justice Marshall and which Justice White concurred in part.
 Justice Brennan pointed out that the majority's opinion was inconsistent with the Court's prior case law and was unduly restrictive in its construction of the Bill of Rights.

-Justice Brennan pointed out that the majority misread the precedence in Adickes v.
+Justice Brennan argued that the majority misread the precedence in Adickes v.
 S. H. Kress & Co. which they believed supported the idea that the existence of a state remedy (such as a cause of action for defamation) would be relevant to the determination whether there is a separate cause of action under 42 U.S.C. § 1983 citing Monroe v.
 Pape and McNeese v.
 Board of Educ. which clarified that the federal remedy is supplementary to the state remedy and that the state remedy need not be first sought and refused before the federal one could be invoked.

-Justice Brennan further points out that the majority "by mere fiat and with no analysis, wholly excludes personal interest in reputation from the ambit of "life, liberty, or property" under the Fifth and Fourteenth Amendments, thus rendering due process concerns never applicable to the official stigmatization, however arbitrary, of an individual" adding that "The logical and disturbing corollary of this holding is that no due process infirmities would inhere in a statute constituting a commission to conduct ex party trials of individuals, so long as the only official judgment pronounced was limited to the public condemnation and branding of a person as a Communist, a traitor, an "active murderer," a homosexual, or any other mark that "merely" carries social opprobrium" further pointing out that "The potential of [the majority's holding] is frightening for a free people." and that it finds no support in relevant constitutional jurisprudence.
+Justice Brennan further contended that the majority "by mere fiat and with no analysis, wholly excludes personal interest in reputation from the ambit of "life, liberty, or property" under the Fifth and Fourteenth Amendments, thus rendering due process concerns never applicable to the official stigmatization, however arbitrary, of an individual" adding that "The logical and disturbing corollary of this holding is that no due process infirmities would inhere in a statute constituting a commission to conduct ex party trials of individuals, so long as the only official judgment pronounced was limited to the public condemnation and branding of a person as a Communist, a traitor, an "active murderer," a homosexual, or any other mark that "merely" carries social opprobrium" further pointing out that "The potential of [the majority's holding] is frightening for a free people." and that it finds no support in relevant constitutional jurisprudence.